|

 trains or trams.
 And it's a long way to anywhere.
 We each pretty much have to have a car.
 And we drive everywhere.

-Rural folks drive far more, over longer distances, than urban folks.*
+Rural folks drive far more, over longer distances, than do urban folks.*

-We country towns have also lost most of our media in the last few decades, as small regional newspapers struggled and died,
+In the last few decades, we in country towns have also lost most of our media, as small regional newspapers struggled and died,

 taking with them a lifeline of information, interconnections, and shared experience within a small community.
 And we have